kenzhaoyihui/ops/Resume.md

 * Bachelor of Science in Management Science, Major in Financial Management in NJUPT(Nanjing University of Posts and Telecommunications), 09/2014 - 06/2017

 ##  EXPERIENCE
-###  RedHat(Beijing Raycom Office) Inc,  Intern in RHVH, 11/07/2016 - Present
+###  RedHat(Beijing Raycom Office) Inc,  Intern and Regular in RHVH Team, 11/07/2016 - Present
- * Mainly responsible for Red Hat Enterprise Virtualization(RHVH) product Testing, bug reporting and tracking main features: HostedEngine, Cockpit-oVirt, executed tests on upstream for HostedEngine and Cockpit-ovirt
+ * Mainly responsible for Red Hat Enterprise Virtualization(RHVH) product Testing, bug reporting and tracking main features: HostedEngine, Cockpit-oVirt, Networking, Installation and upgrade , executed test cases  on upstream for HostedEngine and Cockpit-ovirt

- * Followed up RHVH version 3.6, 4.0, 4.1 schedules, got experienced on testing workflow
+ * Followed up RHVH version 3.6, 4.0, 4.1 schedules, got experienced on testing workflow and design relevent cases about the RFE and compoments.

  * Deployed and test the new product KubeVirt on GitHub.[KubeVirt](https://github.com/kubevirt/kubevirt), in particular, already reported the issue on KubeVirt GitHub which identified the bug.

  * Participated in Cockpit-HostedEngine automation development by Python and Shell.

  * Got familiar with OpenShift, Docker, Kubernetes technology.

+ * Basic knowledge of JAVA SE, Python3, Shell script, Golang...

 ### Child Rearing Inc(Nanjing city), Intern in Operation Engineer, 24/03/2016 - 24/06/2016
  * Responsible for the maintenance of the network, as well as the Web Service environment, LANMP environment deployment and maintenance; Docker environment, Kubernetes deployment and maintenance